 You are requested to identify provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 If the funding source(s) had no such involvement then this should be stated.

-The Article processing fee of JSAFOG is INR 4000 or USD 75/- per article from now-onwards.
+The Article processing fee of JSAFOG is INR 6000 or USD 120/- per article.

 The editors also adhere to the Committee on Publications Ethics (COPE) recommendations (http://publicationethics.org).
 One should meet the criteria recommended by the International Committee of Medical Journal Editors (ICMJE; http://www.icmje.org).
 Describe each authors’ contribution by using ICMJE’s criteria: substantial contributions to the conception or design; the acquisition, analysis, or interpretation of data; drafting the work or revising it critically for important intellectual content; final approval of the version to be published; agreement to be accountable for all aspects of the study in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 The statement about the author’s contributions should be placed in the cover letter.
 All persons who contributed to the work, but not sufficiently to be authors, must be acknowledged.
 Please submit Clinical trial registration, if applicable like http://www.actr.org.auhttp://www.clinicaltrials.govhttp://isrctn.org/ http://www.ctri.in/http://www.umin.ac.jp/ctrInstitutional review board (IRB) approval or exemption.